What Do Fashion Design Students Think About The Industry?

 So do you expect to see change within the next decade?

-Laura: This industry requires constant change an evolution.
-In the next decade, for what I'm already seeing, there will be a tendency towards sustainability, perhaps we'll witness a return to handmade elaboration.
+Laura: This industry requires constant change and evolution.
+In the next decade, from what I’m already seeing, there will be a tendency towards sustainability, perhaps we’ll witness a return to handmade elaboration.

 Ainhoa: I hope many changes come at both environmental and social-labor levels.
 There are alternatives available, but since they aren’t currently well known, we have many years left to get the industry to adapt to them.

 Some people think fashion doesn’t influence their lives in any way.
 Others believe trends mark entire generations.
 What influence does fashion really have in society?

 Laura: Its influence is tremendous, in terms of how the individual relates to itself and other people.
 In the end, clothes give you a big clue about someone’s personality.

 Ainhoa: Even if fashion doesn’t speak completely for us, our general appearance contributes a lot to our way of being.
 I don’t believe it stipulates exactly who we are, however, I believe fashion is part of our identity, considering we are the ones who choose which style to follow.